-Delicious and pretty pull apart rolls, using a homemade garlic and herb infused olive oil to flavour the dough and to brush the pan and the rolls.
+Delicious and pretty pull apart focaccia bread, using a homemade garlic and herb infused olive oil to flavour the dough and to brush the pan and the rolls.
 Make 7 large rolls.

-These delicious garlic and herb pull apart rolls are one of my favourite sides for just about any meal.
+This delicious garlic pull apart bread is one of my favourite sides for just about any meal.
 I love the fun shape, their light texture and their focaccia-like flavours.

 Baked in a small rounds, these pretty rolls are tailer-made for family dinner sharing.
 A simple garlic and herb infused olive oil is used in the roll dough, to brush the pan and the top before baking, for a subtle, but lovely flavour.